-You will attend the Surgical Admissions Lounge (SAL), or the Day Surgery Unit, where nurses will complete the assessment paperwork.
-You will be asked to change into a hospital gown.
-It is advisable to bring a dressing gown as it can be cold in the corridors of the hospital.
+You will have been given instructions on your appointment letter as to where to attend the prior to your procedure, For example, Medical Day Unit.
+This will be where the Nurses will complete the pre-procedure paperwork.
+You will be asked to change into a hospital gown, and we advise you bring a dressing gown with you as it can be cold in the corridors.
+You will return to your admissions area post procedure to recover.